levi-a07/taskTracker/README.md

 Delete Tasks with one click.
 Save Tasks to a .txt file using the "Save to Device" button.
 TaskMaster makes task management effortless and keeps your progress safe.
 Try it today!

+## We Value Your Feedback!

+We are always looking for ways to improve TaskMaster.
+If you have any suggestions, feature requests, or encounter issues, feel free to contribute by opening an issue or submitting a pull request.

+### How You Can Contribute:
+- **Report a Bug**: If you find any issues, please let us know by creating an issue.
+- **Suggest a Feature**: Have an idea for a new feature?
+Share it with us!
+- **Contribute Code**: If you'd like to help with development, feel free to submit a pull request.